Sherman Quick Links

 - Folders, binders, thumb drives

-The $25.00 fee can now be paid online through www.myschoolbucks.com starting in late-August 2021.
-You can also pay by check or cash in the office starting in late-August 2021.
+The $25.00 fee can now be paid online through www.myschoolbucks.com.
+You can also pay by check, credit card or exact cash in the office starting in late-August 2022.

-Sherman Uniform Dress Standards reflect pride and unity, to demonstrate that school is a place to study and learn.
+Sherman Uniform Dress Standards reflect pride and unity, and demonstrate that school is a place to study and learn.
 Our Sherman Uniform Dress Standards support student safety and promote a focused, orderly school climate.
-Standards are also designed to provide a "business-like" atmosphere, to help students develop the lifelong habit of dressing appropriately for the workplace.

 Sherman students are required to wear uniform clothing every day (except for special ASB events – e.g. crazy hair day, etc.).